 Good fruit or vegetables like papaya, apples, or spinach helps regulate blood sugar while allowing you to pass many of the other things you’ve eaten in 24 hours.

-Pectin is a water-soluble fiber, so it also attracts particles to be disposed of by eliminating wastes.
+Pectin is a water-soluble fiber that attracts particles to be disposed of by eliminating waste.
 Protein and minerals are also highly accessible by the body from fruit and vegetables.

 REDUCE WATER WEIGHT